isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-In a class template, nonvirtual functions are only instantiated if they're used -- but virtual functions are instantiated every time.
+In a class template, non-virtual functions are only instantiated if they're used -- but virtual functions are instantiated every time.
 This can bloat code size, and may overconstrain a generic type by instantiating functionality that is never needed.
 Avoid this, even though the standard-library facets made this mistake.